tmenochet/PowerScan/README.md

 This tool is designed to run PowerShell code locally in order to quietly query multiple hosts in a multi-threaded way.
 If you need to run PowerShell script block on remote hosts, please refer to [PowerExec](https://github.com/tmenochet/PowerExec) project.

-PowerScan project includes various PowerShell scripts that can be launched within PowerScan as script block for recon, post-exploitation or threat hunting purposes.
+PowerScan project includes various PowerShell scripts that can be launched within PowerScan as script block for reconnaissance, post-exploitation or threat hunting purposes.

 By default, output is written into a CSV file in the current directory.
-This can be disabled using the switch `-NoOutput`.
+This can be disabled using the switch `-NoCsv`.
+Console output can also be disabled using the switch `-Quiet`.

 ## Functions